-School and ECE service administrators can access NSNs for students in ENROL, the school student enrolment register.
+School administrators can access NSNs for students in ENROL, the school student enrolment register.
 Every student’s record includes their NSN.

 Other software schools use may also use NSNs, such as the student management system.

 Contractors of suppliers providing services on a school's behalf act as an agent of the school and can use the NSN.

 Parents or students will only need to use the NSN during the NCEA process.
-The NCEA process uses the NSN as the registration number to link it to students' record of achievement maintained by the NZQA (New Zealand Qualifications Authority).
+The NCEA process uses the NSN as the registration number to link it to students' record of achievement maintained by the NZQA.

 You can use NSNs for a number of purposes.

 - Enrolment – schools include NSNs in ENROL, the school student enrolment register, and in their student management system.
 The NSN has become a data element within the student management system record for each student.
 The NSN is mandatory in the .moe file for each roll return.

-- e-asTTle - an online assessment tool for school students
+- e-asTTle is an online assessment tool for school students.

 - Single data return – tertiary education organisations include NSNs in their data return to the Ministry for statistical and funding purposes.

-- record of achievement - the New Zealand Qualifications Authority includes NSNs in their records of a student's credits and qualifications.
+- Record of achievement – the NZQA includes NSNs in their records of a student's credits and qualifications.

 You can't use NSNs: